 Nurses also act as teachers in the case of their coworkers.
 They educate fellow nurses as they set an example in patient safety.
 They are the invaluable keeper of the local electronic medical record system.
 Of course, nurses educate each other when it comes to tips regarding the behavior and personality of their patients!
 Without the nurses functioning as fill-in educators, most hospitals would have no way to function efficiently or keep the flow moving.

-For the greater part of the day and night in hospitals, nurses are the main source of patient care.
+For the greater part of the days and nights in hospitals, nurses are the main source of patient care.
 Nurses ensure adequate nutrition and hygiene, prepare patients for admission and discharge, and keep accurate records of care.
 In the absence of a physician visit or diagnostic test, it is the nurses that actively dispense the medication all throughout their 12-hour shift, to on average 5-6 patients at any given time.
 Although physicians have the responsibility to put in orders and ensure that their patients receive the appropriate daily medication throughout their hospital stay, it’s often the nurses that complete this caretaking task.
 Some patients require more than a dozen different daily medications that are to be administered at various hours and in multiple ways – and it’s up to the nurse to keep track and ensure each dosage is correct.

 Starting and managing IV therapy is a big part of nurses’ medicine dispensing task, and if not well trained and experienced, it can pose future complications and safety risks for both the clinician and the patient.
 There are many dangers in having patients in bed for extended periods of time - veins clot, pressure ulcers form, muscles weaken and if not following best practices, infection can set in.
 Nurses prevent these issues and routinely check patients for any signs of discomfort.
 But, patient care doesn’t end there.